-An example of polymorphic code analysis is shown in Figure 4.
-Here, the leftmost part is the original packet content in binary; the middle part and the right part are the disassemble code and its corresponding binary code of the useful instructions after removing useless ones, respectively.
-For example, the disassembled code inc ecx appeared in address 42 is pruned because ecx is defined again in address 4c to produce a define-define anomaly.
-In address 44, the contents in the memory cell with address ecx-4A is referenced without being defined beforehand.
+Motivating Example.
+An example of polymorphic code analysis is shown in Fig. 4.
+Here the leftmost part is the original packet content in binary, the middle part and the right part are the disassemble code and its corresponding binary code of the useful instructions after removing useless ones, respectively.
+For example, the disassembly code inc ecx appeared in address 42 is pruned because ecx is defined again in address 4c to produce a define-define anomaly.
+In address 4c, the contents in the memory cell with address ecx-4A is referenced without being defined beforehand.
+Thus we prune this instruction because it produces an undefine-reference anomaly.